 Portfolio

 GTM strategy, product launches, campaign development, and sales enablement across B2B and B2C.
-Ordered by impact.

 $700M+